mbehr1/vsc-webshark/README.md

   - If a time was received already the *adjust-time...* will propose to adjust/sync the selected line to the received one.
 - Tree-view with freely-configurable events based on display filter syntax allows to provide a kind of structure of the frames captured.
 Selecting an event reveals the frames close to that reception time (even the frames are not part of the current display filter).
 - **Filter pcap files** assistant (mainly to reduce size and ease further analysis).
 Use command "Filter pcap file...".
 This generates and executes Wireshark-tshark based filter expressions and executes them to create a new pcap files with only the filter matching frames.
 The steps are fully configurable.
 The default settings provide filter on MAC addresses, udp dest ports, tcp dest ports and an additional filter expression.
 - **Extract DLT from pcap** assistant that allows to extract DLT files directly from pcap files.
-Use command "Extract DLT from pcap file..." and select/confirm the UDP port and choose the devices/MAC addresses that sent the DLT data.
+Use command "Extract DLT from pcap file...".
+Multiple methods can be configured.
+By default two are available:
+  - **UDP DLT**: select/confirm the UDP port and choose the devices/MAC addresses that sent the DLT data,
+  - **TECMP UART/RS232_RAW**: converts serial DLT traces that are TECMP encapsulated (e.g. from Technica logger).
 - **Merge pcap files** i.e. allow to use multiple input pcap files for **Filter pcap** and **Extract DLT**.
 The input files will be passed to mergecap tool first and merged based on frame timestamps.

 The extension uses telemetry with two events (`open file`, errorcode as parameter or `filter pcap`) if telemetry is activated within your general configuration.